swiftlang/swift-evolution/proposals/0294-package-executable-targets.md

 A new `.executable` case is also added to the `TargetType` enum in the `PackageDescription` API.

-These are the only changes that are visible to package manifest authors.
+These are the only API changes that are visible to package manifest authors.

-On the implementation side, this proposal updates the logic in SwiftPM so that:
+On the implementation side, this proposal also updates the logic in SwiftPM so that:

-- if the package tools version is 5.3 or earlier, a target is considered to be executable using the same rules as in SwiftPM 5.3
+- if the package tools-version is less than 5.4, a target is considered to be executable in exactly the same way as in versions of SwiftPM prior to 5.4
-- if the package tools version is newer than 5.3, only the target type determines whether the target is treated as an exeutable or a library target
+- if the package tools-version is greater than or equal to 5.4, then:
+   - if the target is declared using `.executableTarget`, then it is considered to be an executable target
+   - if the target is declared using `.target`, then source files are examined using the same rules as prior to 5.4, and a warning suggesting that the target be declared using `.executableTarget` is emitted if the target is considered executable under those rules

+The effect of this logic is that, starting with SwiftPM tools-version 5.4, declaring an executable target by using `.target` and having it inferred to be an executable by the presence of a source file with a base name of `main` is considered deprecated but still works.

+This approach eases the transition for any package that adopts tools-version 5.4, and provides better diagnostics to change the declarations of executable targets to use `.executableTarget`.
+If technically feasible, the warning should have a fix-it to change the associated `.target` declaration to `.executableTarget`.

+A future tools-version will remove the warning and treat any target that is declared using `.target` as a library target.

 SwiftPM already passes different flags when compiling executable targets and library targets, and that remains unchanged.
 In particular, SwiftPM passes `-parse-as-library` when compiling a non-executable target, and will continue to do so with these changes.
+It will continue to not pass this flag when compiling executable targets, so that the compiler will continue to interpret `main.swift` as the main source file of an executable.

-## Impact on exisiting packages
+## Impact on existing packages

 There is no impact on existing packages.
-Packages that specify a tools version newer than 5.3 will get the new behavior.
-A package graph can contain a mixture of old and new packages, with each package determining a target's executableness according to the tools version for that package.
+Packages that specify a tools-version of 5.4 or greater will get the new behavior.
+Any package graph can contain a mixture of old and new packages, and each target's executability will be determined according to the tools-version of the package that declares it.

 As with any Swift module, the Swift compiler will not let an executable have multiple `@main` entry points, including one that is specified by having a